 She had a lot of gas and spaciness with the inulin.
 Electrodermal testing showed it made her candida worse and allowed bad bacteria to grow.
 It showed she could tolerate it if she took Flora Balance and lactoferrin at the same time.
 Both are effective against candida and some bad bacteria.
 She needs to know if it is better to feed the Threelac with inulin and feed candida a little or if she should stop the inulin.

 Well, what is the point of using inulin that has sugar in it at all?
 Store-bought inulin contains 6% sugar and 2% FOS.
 That is all about what it is unless you get a sugar-free and FOS-free inulin.
 So, it will contribute somewhat to gas and candida.
 The trick is to go ahead and eat some natural bacteria killers, which will kill some of the good and bad, but feed only the good ones; eventually balance will be restored.
 If you are worried about it, skip the antibacterials and balance will still be restored eventually if you’re only feeding the good bacteria.

 I wish this article "How to Feed Only the Good Bacteria and Prevent Gas From Inulin" has been informative and meet what you need.
-If you want to know more details about this issue, or everything related to sugar free diet, I highly suggest that you grab my recommended special report and also get their support on cure candida project website.
+If you want to know more details about this issue, or everything related to anti candida diet, I highly suggest that you grab my recommended special report and also get their support on cure candida project website.
 Make sure you take advantage of their support, that what I found the most important thing you should do.